BNMC Team Members Offer Perspectives on SXSW Festival

 2. Real Life Apps: Imagine Jumping Right Through The Screen of Your Phone

-In regards to the CALM app, their booth was within the SXSW Trade Show, and they decided to host a booth that made you feel as if you were right in the middle of a tranquil wooden forest or jungle.
+In regards to the CALM wp-content, their booth was within the SXSW Trade Show, and they decided to host a booth that made you feel as if you were right in the middle of a tranquil wooden forest or jungle.
 They were playing actual recordings from the jungle and had seating that made you feel as if you were in a hut with natives.
 To seal the deal, they actually brought live sloths (the most comfortable and slow moving animal on the planet) right into the booth as the icing on the cake.
-While these animals caused quite a stir, the CALM app still managed to maintain an environment worth tweeting about.
+While these animals caused quite a stir, the CALM wp-content still managed to maintain an environment worth tweeting about.

 3. Vice’s Skateland – Truly Incredible.
 Community Engagement at Its Finest!

 Vice News had NOTHING to do with SXSW, except for creating a fun and interactive experience for everyone to enjoy.
 When I left the festival, Vice News had provided me with the most memorable experience.
 Vice News is a program on HBO that goes live and provides real, deep, and factual news with no commitments.
 They built their brand at SXSW by hosting Vice’s Skateland.
 Simply put, come on in (hundreds of people at a time), enjoy free cotton candy and slushies, and then throw some skates on, and hit the rink for free.
 It was a very simple, but free-spirited and highly engaging aspect to the festival that almost felt like a home away from home while cruising around Austin.
 At first pass, I declined skating and let Kyria do his thing.
 Then when we came back, I got involved.
 It was at Vice’s Skateland that I had the biggest smile of the weekend on my slushee stained face.
 It was an experience like this that makes me reconsider the psychology behind providing a truly memorable event experience.
 As I press on with planning events, I will always keep this in mind.